 By the early 20th century, many drugs were being regulated, laudanum included.
-The Food and Drug Act of 1906 mandated that certain drugs, such as alcohol, cannabis, cocaine, and opiates be labeled with ingredients and recommended dosage.
+The Food and Drug Act of 1906 mandated that certain substances, such as alcohol, cannabis, cocaine, and opiates, be labeled with ingredients and recommended dosage.
 The sale of such medicines decreased substantially after the labeling of contents was required.

 The Harrison Narcotics Tax Act of 1914 restricted coca and opiate manufacture and distribution in the U.S. After this measure, the drug was only legally released to pharmacists and physicians, sometimes in concentrated forms.

-Eventually, pharmaceutical companies began developing synthetic opioids such as oxymorphone and oxycodone.
-These were preferred over laudanum, which by this time was considered to be a potentially dangerous cocktail that was overkill in many cases.
+Eventually, pharmaceutical companies began developing synthetic opioids, such as oxymorphone and oxycodone.
+These were preferred over laudanum, which by this time was considered to be a potentially dangerous substance.

 Laudanum is now primarily referred to as “opium tincture” and is considered to be one of many unapproved drugs regulated by the FDA.
-The only reason why opium tincture is still manufactured and distributed is that it was sold before the Federal Food, Drug & Cosmetic Act of 1938, a status that does not require these formulations to undergo FDA drug reviews and approval processes.
+The only reason why opium tincture is still manufactured and distributed is that it was sold before the Federal Food, Drug & Cosmetic Act of 1938.
+This status does not require these formulations to undergo FDA drug reviews and approval processes.

 Despite that, the FDA does require certain labeling on opium tinctures, such as a bright red POISON label.
 And while the drug is technically unapproved, it does not appear that the FDA is actively trying to ban or restrict its use.
 Still, in 2009, the FDA wrote a warning letter to an opium tincture manufacturer, which stated the following: